solana-foundation/solana-improvement-documents/proposals/0185-vote-account-v4.md

     /// NEW: the collector accounts for validator income pub inflation_rewards_collector: Pubkey,
-    pub block_fees_collector: Pubkey,
-    pub block_tips_collector: Pubkey,
+    pub block_rewards_collector: Pubkey,

-    /// NEW: percentages (0-100) that represent how much of each income source
+    /// NEW: basis points (0-10,000) that represent how much of each income
-    /// should be given to this VoteAccount pub inflation_rewards_commission: u8,
+    /// source should be given to this VoteAccount pub inflation_rewards_commission_bps: u16,
-    pub block_fees_commission: u8,
-    pub block_tips_commission: u8,
+    pub block_rewards_commission_bps: u16,

-    /// NEW: bump seed for deriving this vote accounts stake rewards pool address pub stake_rewards_pool_bump_seed: u8,
+    /// NEW: bump seed for deriving this vote account's stake rewards pool address pub stake_rewards_pool_bump_seed: u8,

     /// REMOVED